PlaIsMe/DailyBoss/Readme.md

 - A built-in UI displays a **paginated** list of available bosses.
 - Resource packs can be used to customize boss posters shown in the UI.

+## Requirements
+FTB Chunks is required.
+This mod is used to automatically claim the chunk where the Key Entity is located, ensuring it always stays loaded and ticking — even when players leave the area.
+This is crucial for tracking the 24-hour real-time reset and keeping the entity alive and functional.

 ## How to Play

 1. Find the **Colosseum** structure in your world.